tweag/python-monorepo-example/2018-09-12-asterius-ffi.md

   :: JSRef -> Int -> Char
 ```

-In the code above, we implement utility functions for converting between a Haskell `String` and a JavaScript string.
-Since `Char` is a JavaScript FFI basic type and can be moved between JavaScript/WebAssembly, we can scan a string from left to right, move the individual `Char`s across the border, and re-assemble them to a string at the other end.
-Similarly, we can convert between a Haskell list and a JavaScript array, a Haskell record and a JavaScript objects, etc.
+We implement some utility functions for converting between a Haskell `String` and a JavaScript string.
+Since `Char` is a JavaScript FFI basic type, supported directly by the JavaScript-WebAssembly bridge, we simply traverse the string, marshalling it character by character and re-assembling it at the other end.
+Similarly, we can also convert between Haskell lists and JavaScript arrays as well as between Haskell records and JavaScript objects.

-# Calling into Haskell in JavaScript
+# JavaScript calling Haskell

-Besides calling into JavaScript, we also need the ability to call into Haskell in JavaScript.
-There are two methods in asterius to achieve that purpose.
+A Haskell-to-JavaScript FFI is not sufficient.
+We also need to be able to go back.
+Asterius supports this in two ways.

-The first one is the `foreign export javascript` syntax.
-It allows exporting a top-level binding to a JavaScript function, and works mostly like its `foreign export ccall` cousin, with support for `JSRef` as a basic type:
+Firstly, we have got `foreign export javascript` declarations.
+They export a top-level binding as a JavaScript function, much like its cousin `foreign export ccall`, but also supporting `JSRef` as a basic type.
+Here is a simple example:

 ```Haskell
 foreign export javascript "mult_hs" (*) :: Int -> Int -> Int
 ```

-We have exported the integer multiplier in Haskell as a WebAssembly export named `mult_hs`.
-Now we just need a way to call it as a JavaScript function.
+This exposes Haskell's multiplication on plain `Int`s as a WebAssembly function `mult_hs`.
+Now, we just need to be able to call it from JavaScript as well.

-All our previous examples assume the input Haskell module has `Main.main`, and the `.js` file the linker outputs initiates the runtime, run `Main.main` then exits.
-When calling into Haskell from JavaScript, this assumption doesn't always hold.
-We need to customize the behavior of that script after WebAssembly code is successfully compiled and instantiated.
+All our previous examples assumed the existence of a function `Main.main`.
+Then, the linker generates a `.js` file that (1) initialises the runtime, (2) runs `Main.main`, and (3) finally exits.
+When we invoke Haskell code from JavaScript, we cannot rely on this flow of control.
+In the worst case, JavaScript could try to invoke Haskell code before the Haskell runtime has been initialised.
+That would sure lead to undesirable behaviour.
+Hence, we need to inject some custom code at the point where the WebAssembly code has been successfully compiled and instantiated.

-`ahc-link` provides a `--asterius-instance-callback=` flag, which allows us to provide a JavaScript callback function which will be called with an asterius instance is successfully initiated.
-An "asterius instance" contains the instantiated WebAssembly module, and mappings from Cmm symbols to addresses, so JavaScript code can use symbols and call exported functions.
-In this example, in order to call `mult_hs` in JavaScript, the callback we supply would be:
+The tool `ahc-link` provides a flag `--asterius-instance-callback=`, which takes a JavaScript callback function, which is being called once an *Asterius instance* has been successfully initiated.
+An Asterius instance contains the instantiated WebAssembly module together with mappings from Cmm (GHC's C-like intermediate language) symbols to addresses.
+Hence, JavaScript code can call exported functions by way of accessing this symbol mapping.
+Continuing with the above example, in order to call `mult_hs` in JavaScript, the callback that we need to supply would be:

 ```JavaScript
 i => {